Answers to frequently asked questions about Assessment of Training, required for entry into the Part 2 MRCOG exam.

 How do I apply to have my training assessed?

-To request an Assessment of Training form, please go the form request page.
-If you are having difficulties signing into the website please email the website team.
+To request an Assessment of Training form, please go the AoT form page.

 How much does it cost to have my training assessed?